dreamportdev/Osdev-Notes/99_Appendices/B_Tips_And_Tricks.md

 Let's look at some examples and see how they can be useful.
 While this technique is useful, it has to be used carefully.
 If accessing MMIO using a `volatile` instance of a union, be sure to read about access requirements for the underlying hardware.
 For example a device may expose a 64-bit register, consisting of 8 8-bit fields.
 However the device may *require* that perform 64-bit reads and writes to the register, in which we will have to read the whole register, and create the union from that value.
 If the device doesn't have such a requirement, we could instead use a `volatile` union and access it normally.

-Imagine we have a function that reads a register and returns it's value as `uint64_t`:
+Imagine we have a function that reads a register and returns its value as `uint64_t`:

 ```c
 uint64_t read_register();